top of page

 72. Another definition of Liberation is 'expansion of one's own Powers'.

-Another definition of Liberation or Emancipation is: “Expansion of one’s own Powers” i.e., of one’s own Powers of Consciousness, Bliss, Will, Knowledge and Action.
-Before Liberation, in bondage, the five Powers named: Powers of Consciousness, Bliss, Will, Knowledge and Action, belonging to the Great Śiva appearing as the disciple, are heavily contracted due to the presence of mala -sama. –the three impurities–.
-However , after Liberation, those same Powers are experienced by Him as fully expanded; this is another way of describing the State of Freedom attained by the great Yogi with the help of the unfathomable Grace of the amazing Paramaśiva.
+Another definition of Liberation or Emancipation is ‘expansion of one’s own Powers, i.e. of one’s own Powers of Consciousness, Bliss, Will, Knowledge and Action’.
+Before Liberation, in captivity, the five Powers called: Powers of Consciousness, Bliss, Will, Knowledge and Action belonging to the Great Śiva who appears as the disciple are heavily contracted due to the presence of mala-s -the three impurities-, etc.; however, after Liberation, those very Powers are experienced by Him as fully expanded; this is another way of describing the State of Freedom obtained by the great Yogī with the help of the unfathomable Grace of astonishing Paramaśiva.

 Saṅkoce yāvatsvayaṁ vartate tāvadatisaṅkucitaśaktiḥ so'rthāttasminsatatāvadhānaṁ dāne'samarthatvaṁ vidyate||73||

-As long as (yāvat) one lives (svayam vartate) in limitation (saṅkoce), his own Powers are heavily contracted (tāvat ati-saṅkucita-śaktiḥ saḥ), which implies (arthāt… vidyate) a state of inability (asamarthatvam) with reference to always remaining focused (satata-avadhānaṁ dāne) on Him (tasmin).
+While (yāvat) one lives (svayam vartate) in limitation (saṅkoce), his own powers are heavily contracted (tāvat ati-saṅkucita-śaktiḥ saḥ), which implies (arthāt… vidyate) a state of incapacity (asamarthatvam) when it comes to always keeping focus (satata-avadhānaṁ dāne) on Him (tasmin).

-73. As long as one lives in limitation, his own Powers are heavily contracted, which implies a state of inability to remain ever focused on Him.
+73. While one lives in limitation, his own powers are heavily contracted, which implies a state of incapacity when it comes to always keeping focus on Him.

 सद्यः कृतो मुक्तिप्रसरोऽतिसङ्कोचात्तु तं स्वयं चिरस्थिततयानुभवति॥७४॥